-Now that nearly all of us in the world are staying indoors, or serving Stay Home Notice, or are WFH (working from home), and the city is in lockdown, etc etc, we have almost no access to the lifestyle habits that we think are good for health and immunity.
+Now that nearly all of us in the world are staying indoors, or serving Stay Home Notice, under quarantine, or simply WFH (working from home), and the country is in lockdown, etc etc, we have almost no access to the lifestyle habits that we think are good for health and immunity (*cough cough* gym).

 And, with That World-Changing, Covid-19 Virus floating in the air everywhere, what is a person on home quarantine to do, in order to stay healthy and strong?